 Contact Sam Mercer and his team for qualified advice and a reliable and friendly service.

-Please remember a Safety report is not the same as a service and you should be looking at having all you gas appliances regularly maintained for your and your tenants safety.
+Please remember a Safety report is not the same as a service and you should be looking at having all your gas appliances regularly maintained for your own and your tenants safety.